Here’s what’s happening at Exodus…

 A new rotation starts in Exodus Kids on September 7, running through February.
-There are still several needs with a variety of ages.
+Several of our current workers are in need of a break, leaving many open needs.
 If you can help during this upcoming rotation, please email Heather Phillips, or stop by the Iris Room on a Sunday morning to connect with her.

 Celebrating Five Years!

 Exodus will celebrate five years as a church on September 14!
-You can find all the important information about our joint Belmont and Northlake worship gathering for this day here.
-There will also be information cards available in the welcome area this Sunday.
+There will be one joint service, including both the Belmont and Northlake congregations, at the Great Hall in Mt.
+Holly.
 You won’t want to miss this celebration of all that God has done in the past five years!

 Night Class, starting September 15

 Night class will be starting up again on September 15th, 2014.
 Both classes will meet on Monday nights from 6:30 to 7:30, and run for 8 weeks.
 The classes will meet at the Belmont location (101 South Main).

 Registration is available now.
 There is a $25 registration fee, which covers the cost of all materials.
 There will not be childcare for these classes.